DmitryBondarenko1/solid-spoon/Console.md

 **Customizing Console Colors**

-Next, navigate to the colors settings in the **Console Colors** menu.
+Next, navigate to the color settings in the **Console Colors** menu.
 Here you can individually configure color, font style, and highlighting rules for input, error, and output messages.
 Additionally, you can also define ANSI and Log Console colors.

 **To customize console color**